maasker/ReconMaster/README.md

 ## Credits

-ReconMaster is developed by M45K3R.
+developed by M45K3R.
 A big thank you to the creators and maintainers of the tools used in this project.